RaphaelSheikh/python-api-challenge/README.md

 # Background

-Data's true power is its ability to definitively answer questions.
+Data's true power is it's ability to definitively answer questions.
 So, let's take what I have learned about Python requests, APIs, and JSON traversals to answer the fundamental question: "What is the weather like as we approach the equator?"

 Now, I know what you're thinking: “That’s obvious.
 It gets hotter.”
 But, if pressed for more information, how could I prove that?